-Robert Lefton, Cofounder and Current Chairman and CEO of Psychological Associates, Inc., has 60 years of experience as a consultant in leadership, organization and cultural change, and succession planning.
-Since earning his PhD at Washington University in St. Louis, Missouri, he has worked as a consultant with many of Fortune’s top 500 companies, has served on the faculty of Washington University, the Motorola Executive Institute, the ALCOA Executive Institute, and CEO International, Inc. As one of the original developers of Dimensional Training, he has conducted seminars for and consulted with several hundred leading hospitals and corporations in the United States and Europe.
-Lefton is coauthor of five books: Leadership Through People Skills, Dimensional Selling, Effective Motivation Through Performance Appraisal, Making Common Sense Common Practice, and Why Can’t We Get Anything Done Around Here?
-Lefton currently serves on the board of directors for Barnes-Jewish Hospital of St. Louis and numerous privately held and family-owned businesses.
-He is honored to be an executive in residence at the John M. Olin School of Business at Washington University in St. Louis.
+Robert Lefton passed away in 2022 as we were preparing this chapter for the 3rd edition.
+He was cofounder, Chairman and CEO of Psychological Associates, Inc., St. Louis, Missouri.
+As a leading United States consultant in leadership and organization development, he worked with many of Fortune’s top 500 companies.
+Lefton also served on the faculty of Washington University, the Motorola Executive Institute, the ALCOA Executive Institute, and CEO International, Inc. As one of the original developers of Dimensional Training, he conducted seminars for and consulted with several hundred leading corporations in the United States and Europe.
+Lefton co-authored five books, and a contributed to various business journals as Sales Meetings, Training & Development Journal, National Productivity Review, and Marketing.
+Lefton served on the Board of Directors for Stifel, Nicolaus & Company, Inc., Barnes-Jewish Hospital of St. Louis, and numerous privately held and family-owned businesses.

 Kim A. Richards, RN, NC-BC

 Kim Richards, an ANCC Board Certified Nurse Coach, inspirational speaker, and author, is passionate about coaching people to create the life they’ve dreamed.
 She combines over 30 years of resiliency research into the components of Self-Care Academy.
 Her extensive research on the science of self-care and burnout prevention has been widely published.
 A book of her personal journey is in the works.
 Combining her love for sailing and inspiring others, Richards and her husband are living their dream by crewing a luxury charter sailing catamaran in the Caribbean.